gtg092x/gulp-sftp/README.md

 An identifier to access authentication information from `.ftppass` see [Authentication](#authentication) for more information.

+#### options.authFile

+type `String`
+Default: `.ftppass`

+A path relaitve to the project root to a JSON formatted file containing auth information.

 ##Authentication

-For better security, save authentication data in a json formatted file named `.ftppass` and **be sure to add .ftppass to .gitignore**.
+For better security, save authentication data in a json formatted file named `.ftppass` (or to whatever value you set options.authFile to). **Be sure to add this file to .gitignore**.
+You do not typically want auth information stored in version control.

 ```js
 var gulp = require('gulp');